carbonem/carbonem.github.io/index.markdown

 My core research interests are within applications of semantics, type theory, and linear logic to concurrency.
-In particular, I'm an expert in the pi-calculus concurrency model, session types (I'm one of the authors of multiparty session types), and choreography models.
+In particular, I'm an expert in the pi-calculus concurrency model, session types (I'm one of the authors of multiparty session types), and choreographies.

-I am also interested in applications of my theoretical work.
-In particular, I'm interested in the design and usage of (extensions of) programming languages that make strong use of session types and choreographic specifications for safety of critical systems.

 ## Publications